Hello, world! I’m Sande.

 Recent posts

-Past experiences and future inspirations.
+Past experiences and future aspirations.

 Being a game that requires deep thinking and has lots of small nuances, I believe there are many life lessons that we can take from playing chess.
 In this post, I want to share a few that I've noticed and experienced.
 It is by no means an exhaustive list, but it's a list of the ones that I found interesting.